raonyguimaraes/pynnotator/README.md

 This is a Python Annotation Framework developed with the goal of annotating VCF files (Exomes or Genomes) from patients with Mendelian Disorders.

-This tool is built using state-of-the-art tools and databases for human genome annotation.
+This tool was built using state-of-the-art tools and databases for human genome annotation.

 Currently, it can only annotate VCFs generated from build GRCh37.